MedTech Startup: The Definitive Guide for Founders and Board Members

 - Johnson & Johnson Innovation, Medtronic, Boston Scientific

-- Look for angels with healthcare operating experience
+- Angel investors and family offices increasingly active; look for angels with healthcare operating experience

 Non-Dilutive Funding: Grants and Government Programs